Knowledge. Experience. Resources designed to advance your success.

 These revolve around communication throughout the entire process.
 Discuss when and how often feedback will be given, continually emphasizing the importance of keeping the lines of communication open.
 Tap into your role as a consultant and use your extensive experience to explain to company officials how and why you’ve had success with the techniques you’re promoting to them.

-if there’s something you want them to do or something you expect should happen, be sure to discuss it upfront.
+Bottom line: if there’s something you want them to do or something you expect should happen, be sure to discuss it upfront.